 The Autism Awareness Puzzle Ribbon is the most recognized symbol of the autism community in the world.
 Autism prevalence is now one in every 68 children in America.
 We encourage you to show your support for people with autism by wearing the Autism Awareness Puzzle Ribbon — as a pin on your shirt, a magnet on your car, a badge on your blog, a printed sheet of paper on your desk, a screen saver, or even your Facebook profile picture — and educate folks on the potential of people with autism!

-There are five key themes tied to Autism Awareness Month, which starts on April 1st, 2016, and continues through April 30th, 2016.
+Five key themes are tied to Autism Awareness Month, which starts on April 1 and continues through April 30.
 Those key themes are, in no specific order: